George Washington High School to Receive Over 100 Computers and Printers From

 The program helps GSA promote sustainability by reducing landfill disposal of electronic waste.
 By some estimates, re-using just one computer prevents 30 pounds of hazardous waste and 77 pounds of solid waste from entering landfills, and prevents over 17 gallons of water and 32 tons of air from being polluted.

-The U.S. General Services Administration is proud to sponsor the CFL program and interested schools and educational non-profits organizations are encouraged to find more information on this program at: www.computersforlearning.gov.
+The U.S. General Services Administration is proud to sponsor the CFL program and interested schools and educational non-profits organizations are encouraged to find more information on the CFL program.